 About the Good Trouble Circle

 Rooted in Queen Anne’s County.
 Inspired by a legacy.
-Built for this moment.

 The Good Trouble Circle was born out of a simple but urgent observation: Queen Anne's County has thousands of registered Democrats who aren't voting — and a civic landscape where too many residents feel like their voices don't matter.